Trust4AI/EVA/README.md

 ## EVA: Response Evaluator

 EVA classifies text inputs as affirmative or negative responses, explanations, enumerated lists, and more.
 Its primary application is the assessment of large language model (LLM) responses during testing.
+Integration options include a Docker image launching a REST API with interactive documentation, facilitating its use and integration.
+POET is part of the [Trust4AI](https://trust4ai.github.io/trust4ai/) research project.

 ### Usage